semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

   - *Personal account*: introduce the email you used when you registered or your ORCID id, then type your password
   - *Institutional account*: type `Unversity of Cambridge`, click on `Continue` and sign in with your Raven details
   - Alternatively, you can log in using your Facebook or Google accounts

+### Link your ORCID and Symplectic Elements accounts :computer:

+You can now make your ORCID and Symplectic Elements accounts import your works between one another.
+Information on how to setup this link is provided [here](https://www.vle.cam.ac.uk/mod/book/view.php?id=3460531&chapterid=170001):

+1. Connect to your Sympletic Elements account by logging using Raven [here](https://elements.admin.cam.ac.uk)
+2. Go to `Menu`, then click on `Search settings`
+3. Scroll down to the "Source-specific name-based search terms" section and click on `Configure` next to the ORCID logo in the list.
+Then click on `Configure connection`.
+An ORCID webpage will then appear
+4. Sign in with your ORCID details to authorize the University of Cambridge / Symplectic Elements as a trusted organisation to read your ORCID record

 ### Extend your ORCID record :computer: